ioaviator/CDE_Bootcamp/README.md

     az login
 ```
 ### Get subscription ID from Azure portal
-From the home portal, search for Subscriptions in the search box.
+From the home portal, search for Subscriptions in the search box and select.
 Click on the current subscription name, copy the subscription id

 ```bash